 Being able to detect and avoid fallacies has been viewed as a supplement to criteria of good reasoning.
-The knowledge of them is needed to arm us against the most enticing missteps we might take with arguments—so thought not only Aristotle but also the early nineteenth century logicians Richard Whately and John Stuart Mill.
+The knowledge of fallacies is needed to arm us against the most enticing missteps we might take with arguments—so thought not only Aristotle but also the early nineteenth century logicians Richard Whately and John Stuart Mill.
 But as the course of logical theory from the late nineteenth-century forward turned more and more to axiomatic systems and formal languages, the study of reasoning and natural language argumentation received much less attention, and hence developments in the study of fallacies almost came to a standstill.
 Until well past the middle of the twentieth century, discussions of fallacies were for the most part relegated to introductory level textbooks.
-It is only when philosophers realized the ill fit between formal logic, on the one hand, and natural language reasoning and argumentation, on the other, that the interest in fallacies has returned.
-Since the 1970s the utility of knowing about fallacies has been acknowledged (Johnson and Blair 1993), and the way in which fallacies are incorporated into theories of argumentation is taken as a sign of a theory’s level of adequacy (Biro and Siegel 2007, van Eemeren 2010).
+It was only when philosophers realized the ill fit between formal logic, on the one hand, and natural language reasoning and argumentation, on the other, that the interest in fallacies has returned.
+Since the 1970s the utility of knowing about fallacies has been acknowledged (Johnson and Blair 1993), and the way in which fallacies are incorporated into theories of argumentation has been taken as a sign of a theory’s level of adequacy (Biro and Siegel 2007, van Eemeren 2010).

 In modern fallacy studies it is common to distinguish formal and informal fallacies.
 Formal fallacies are those readily seen to be instances of identifiable invalid logical forms such as undistributed middle and denying the antecedent.
-Although many of the informal fallacies are also invalid arguments, it is in generally thought to be more profitable, both from the points of view of recognition and understanding, to bring their weaknesses to light through analyses that do not involve appeal to formal languages.
+Although many of the informal fallacies are also invalid arguments, it is generally thought to be more profitable, from the points of view of both recognition and understanding, to bring their weaknesses to light through analyses that do not involve appeal to formal languages.
 For this reason it has become the practice to eschew the symbolic language of formal logic in the analysis of these fallacies; hence the term ‘informal fallacy’ has gained wide currency.
 In the following essay, which is in four parts, it is what is considered the informal-fallacy literature that will be reviewed.
 Part 1 is an introduction to the core fallacies as brought to us by the tradition of the textbooks.
-Part 2 reviews the history of developing conceptions of fallacies as it is found from Aristotle to Copi.
+Part 2 reviews the history of the development of the conceptions of fallacies as it is found from Aristotle to Copi.
 Part 3 surveys some of the most recent innovative research on fallacies, and Part 4 considers some of the current research topics in fallacy theory.

 - 1. The core fallacies